Greg Bear: Blood Music, Moving Mars, and Darwin's Children

+The Way and Queen of Angels

-Blood Music was first published as a short story (1983) and then expanded to a novel (1985) features nanotechnology.
-In later works, beginning with Queen of Angels and continuing with its sequel, Slant, Bear gives a detailed description of a near-future nanotechnological society.
+The Way novel series is composed of a trilogy and a prequel written from 1985 to 1999.
+Bear explores the idea of "constructors" visiting Earth through a mysterious artifact, the Thistledown.
+Bear uses Cold War politics as a backdrop.
+In later works, beginning with Queen of Angels and its sequel Slant, (Note: Also rendered stylistically as /) Bear gives a detailed description of a near-future nanotechnological society.
 This historical sequence continues with Heads—which may contain the first description of a so-called "quantum logic computer"—and with Moving Mars.
 The sequence also charts the historical development of self-awareness in artificial intelligence.
+In the series, Bear examines crime, guilt, and punishment in society.
+He frames these questions around an examination of consciousness and awareness, including the emergent self-awareness of highly advanced computers in communication with humans.

+Other works

-Its continuing character Jill was inspired in part by Robert A. Heinlein's self-aware computer Mycroft HOLMES in The Moon Is a Harsh Mistress (1966).
+Queen and Slants continuing character, Jill, was inspired in part by Robert A. Heinlein's self-aware computer Mycroft HOLMES in The Moon Is a Harsh Mistress (1966).
 Bear, Gregory Benford, and David Brin wrote a trilogy of prequel novels to Isaac Asimov's Foundation trilogy.
 Bear wrote the middle book named Foundation and Chaos.

 While most of Bear's work is science fiction, he wrote in other fiction genres.
 Examples include Songs of Earth and Power (fantasy) and Psychlone (horror).
 Bear described his Dead Lines, which straddles the line between science fiction and fantasy, as a "high-tech ghost story".
 He received many accolades, including five Nebula Awards and two Hugo Awards.
 Bear cited Ray Bradbury as the most influential writer in his life.
 He met Bradbury in 1967 and had a lifelong correspondence.
 As a teenager, Bear attended Bradbury lectures and events in Southern California.

+Reception

-He also served on the Board of Advisors for the Museum of Science Fiction.
-Bear was one of the five co-founders of San Diego Comic-Con.
+Amongst individual books, eReads lists Blood Music most highly and The Way as his greatest series.
+Bear also served on the Board of Advisors for the Museum of Science Fiction.
+He was one of the five co-founders of San Diego Comic-Con, an event popular amongst fans.

+In addition, Bear was also a singular award winner of the 1984 Inkpot Award, the 2006 Robert A. Heinlein Award, the 2017 "Forry Award" for lifetime achievement & the Science Fiction and Fantasy Writers Association's 2022 Kate Wilhelm Solstice Award.

+Bear has been praised both for his optimism and his realism.
+One reviewer of Blood Music said it would bring cheers to the scientists for having a nerd save the world but that "apocalypse is a true apocalypse not a wish."
+Doris Lessing, winner of the 2007 Nobel Prize in literature, wrote, "I also admire the classic sort of science fiction, like Blood Music, by Greg Bear.
+He's a great writer."
+The 2024 novel Halo: Epitaph, a continuation of Bear's Forerunner Saga, was dedicated to Bear's memory by author Kelly Gay.